Ananelus

-Ananelus (also known as Hanameel) was a Jewish High priest in the 1st century BCE.

-Though of priestly descent, he was not a member of the Hasmonean dynasty.
-The Mishnah (Parah 3:5) identifies him as Hanameel the Egyptian, while Josephus ("Ant." xv.
-2, § 4) identifies him as being from Babylon, which could also denote Babylon Fortress beside Cairo.
+Ananelus (also known as Hanameel) was the High Priest of the Temple in Jerusalem in the 1st century BCE.
+Though a kohen, he was not a member of the Hasmonean dynasty.
+The Mishnah, Parah 3:5, identifies him as 'Hanameel the Egyptian', while Josephus ("Ant." xv.
+2, § 4) identifies him as being from 'Babylon' (Lower Mesopotamia), but could also denote the Babylon Fortress (near what is now Cairo).

-He was appointed by Herod to fill the office of high priest made vacant by the death of Antigonus (37 BCE).
-Ananelus's incumbency was of short duration.
-Prudence compelled Herod to remove him, and to fill his place with the Hasmonean Aristobulus (36 BCE).
-The youthful Hasmonean, however, was too popular with the patriotic party; though he was a brother of Mariamne, Herod's beloved wife, he was treacherously drowned at Herod's instigation (35 BCE), and Ananelus was restored to the high position.
-How long he continued in office is not stated; but it could not have been for many years, since after the execution of Mariamne (29 BCE) Herod remarried, and appointed his second father-in-law, Simon ben Boethus, to the high-priesthood, removing Joshua ben Fabus.
+Ananelus was appointed by Herod the Great to fill the office of High Priest made vacant by the execution of Antigonus II Mattathias in 37 BCE.
+Ananelus' incumbency was brief.
+Prudence compelled Herod to remove him, and to fill his place with the Aristobulus III of Judea (36 BCE).
+However, Aristobulus was too popular; as he was a Hasmonean and a brother of Mariamne I, Herod's beloved wife, he was drowned at Herod's instigation in 35 BCE, and Ananelus was restored to position.
+How long Ananelus was in office could not have been for many years, since, after the execution of Mariamne in 29 BCE, Herod remarried and appointed his second father-in-law, Simon son of Boethus, to the High Priesthood, removing Jesus, son of Fabus.

-Ananelus is credited with having prepared the penultimate of seven total "red heifers" (see Numbers 19) which were provided in all the centuries from Ezra's restoration to the final dispersion of the Jews (Parah 3:5).
+Ananelus is credited with having prepared the penultimate of seven total red heifers, which were provided in all the centuries from Ezra's restoration to the final dispersion of the Jews (Parah 3:5).